 Secret In-N-Out Fries Menu

 - Animal Style Fries: Fries with melted cheese, spread, and grilled onions.
 My son ordered this the other day and all I could do was sit and stare while he attempted to eat it.
+Consider ordering it “fry well” as the fries will hold up better and not become a soggy mess.
 Word of warning: You’re probably going to need a fork or you’re going to end up wearing it.
 Also, I would recommend mixing it all together before the cheese starts to coagulate.

 - “Upside Down” Animal Style Fries: From this Reddit forum, “When ordering Animal Fries, ask for a second paper dish for them and flip them upside down.
 You can control your cheese and sauce ratio per fry and you won’t end up with a mess all over your hands.”
 Love it!